Board for International Food and Agricultural Development: Global distribution of investment at higher education intuitions

-By supporting the global distribution of higher education BIFAD is hoping to increase the global level of food and agriculture security, USAID and BIFAD have directly invested over $86 million (fiscal year of 2016) into foreign higher education.
-A total of 50 higher education institutions in 33 counties received the funding 21 institutions in 11 sub-Saharan African countries, 4 institutions of in 3 countries in the Middle East and North Africa, 9 institutions in 6 Asian countries, 8 institutions in 6 European countries, 2 institutions in Australia, 2 institutions in Central America and Canada, and 4 institutions in South America and the Caribbean.
+By supporting the global distribution of higher education BIFAD is hoping to increase the global level of food security.
+USAID and BIFAD have directly invested over $86 million (fiscal year of 2016) into foreign higher education.
+A total of 50 higher education institutions in 33 counties received the funding: 21 institutions in 11 sub-Saharan African countries, 4 institutions of in 3 countries in the Middle East and North Africa, 9 institutions in 6 Asian countries, 8 institutions in 6 European countries, 2 institutions in Australia, 2 institutions in Central America and Canada, and 4 institutions in South America and the Caribbean.

 Distribution of investments at U.S. higher education institutions

 USAID and BIFAD invested more the $334 million in U.S. institutions of higher education supporting food and agriculture security.
 An additional $48 million (2016) was given to U.S. institutions of higher education in other grants and contracts.